T-Mobile Home Internet Review

 *With qualifying phone plan.

-T-Mobile offers high-speed 5G home internet for $60 per month, and T-Mobile reports that it covers more than 330 million people (98% Americans) to date.
+T-Mobile offers high-speed 5G home internet starting at $35 per month, and T-Mobile reports that it covers more than 330 million people (98% Americans) to date.
 That pricing stands in line with competitors like Verizon and AT&T, while being cheaper per month than fiber optic services like Google Fiber (starting at $70 per month).

 T-Mobile makes it affordable to have a steady and reliable 5G internet signal in your home.
 There are no restrictions to data usage and no long-term contracts, so it’s an accessible and practical home internet option.

-If you’re already a T-Mobile cellular customer, you’ll get that reduced monthly rate at $40 or $50 per month depending on your plan.
+If you’re already a T-Mobile cellular customer, you’ll get that reduced monthly rate of $35 to $55 per month, depending on your plan.
 Other companies are offering similar incentives to their customer base, but T-Mobile’s coverage sets it apart.

 How fast is T-Mobile 5G?

 No 5G home internet service is as fast as fiber optic or in-ground wired connections.
-But T-Mobile 5G home internet consistently reaches internet speeds ranging from 72 to 245Mbps, on average.
+But T-Mobile 5G home internet consistently reaches internet speeds ranging from 87 to 415Mbps, on average.

 T-Mobile’s also unique in that it advertises its average internet speeds, not theoretical speeds.
 It’s one thing for companies like Verizon to advertise 1,000Mbps, but most 5G home internet users aren’t going to experience speeds in that zone.
 T-Mobile sets realistic expectations and hits those marks.